 By collecting information on your separate channels and combining your data, you can begin to build up an overall picture of how your campaign will function.
 Then, you can glean insights from your data to make better-informed decisions that help you reach your goals.

-When campaigns come together: Heineken and Publicis’s “Cheers to all”
+When Multi-Channel Marketing Campaigns Come Together: Heineken and Publicis’s “Cheers to All”

 When an advertising campaign comes together is one of the most rewarding moments in marketing.
 It’s easy to see why consumers rated Heineken’s ‘Cheers to all’ as the most creative and effective ad of 2020 at the Kantar awards.
 In the ad, Heineken addresses gender-related drinks stereotypes in a light-hearted way, rather than being overly preachy or self-righteous, and viewers loved it for that.